rocky-linux/documentation/docs/guides/troubleshooting/kernel_panic.md

     You cannot remove a kernel that you are running.

-    To show the version of currently running kernel:
+    To show the version of the currently running kernel:

     ```bash
     uname -r
     ```

-You can check the list of installed kernels:
+To check the list of installed kernels:

 ```bash
 dnf list installed kernel\* | sort -V
 ```

-but this command is perhaps more practical, since it only returns packages that have several versions installed:
+But the following command is perhaps more practical since it only returns packages with several versions installed:

 ```bash
 dnf repoquery --installed --installonly